 As a sled dog rescue we maintain a solid group of working dogs to help pull the sled down the trail and keep those in our care healthy and happy doing what they love.
 Maintaining this group allows us to have two solid steadily working teams ready at all times as our numbers fluctuate with new dogs coming in and others adopting out.

 We affectionately refer to the dogs who we depend on the most as our 'Rough Riders' - Thani, Boreas, Hermes, Calypso, Zephyr, Juno and Remus.
 These dogs have worked with us day in and day out on the hardest toughest trails you can imagine.
-Through deep cold, snow storms and drifted trails this small core team has seen so much and work together so well they make our time on the trail effortless.
+Through deep cold, winter storms and drifted trails this small core team has seen so much and work together so well they make our time on the trail effortless.